 - Self-righteous or clueless cyclists and skaters: places like Berkeley, Santa Monica, San Francisco, Oakland, Venice (the one in L.A….), or Palo Alto have a high proportion of people who suddenly become transformed by the act of riding a bicycle or skateboard.
 Mostly the transformation is fairly harmless, but in quite a few cases the person becomes either unbearably self-righteous, or under the impression they’re invulnerable, or (commonly) both.
-Typical symptoms of this are cyclists and skaters monopolizing entire traffic lanes in heavy fast-moving traffic (which is actually legal in some places, e.g. San Francisco), or (very common) running red lights or stop signs without even slowing down (and then abusing you for not screeching to a halt for them when they run the red light directly in front of you), and cyclists riding after dark with no reflectors, let alone useful lights.
+Typical symptoms of this are cyclists and boarders monopolizing entire traffic lanes in heavy fast-moving traffic (which is actually legal in some places, e.g. San Francisco), or (very common) running red lights or stop signs without even slowing down (and then abusing you for not screeching to a halt for them when they run the red light directly in front of you), and cyclists riding after dark with no reflectors, let alone useful lights.
 Many such cyclists also mistakenly believe that cyclists in bicycle lanes have right of way over all other traffic, including cross traffic (this seems to be a fairly widespread belief in places like Berkeley or San Francisco).
 As a matter of mostly academic interest, cyclists and on-road skaters (and skateboard riders) are for the most part supposed to observe the same road rules as cars.
 I have actually seen a Berkeley police officer citing a cyclist for running a stop sign.
 (The other side of this, of course, is that as someone who commutes to work through city streets on a bicycle, I can attest that a lot of Californian drivers are lethal, terroristic, lawless idiots who wouldn’t even notice a cyclist if he or she was wearing flashing neon).